radicalbit/cassandra-ssl-client-to-node-example/README.md

 ### To invoke from command line type
 If you want to invoke `ClientToNode` class without the help of an IDE, you can run the following commands in the root folder of the project:

-1. `mvn package appassembler:assemble`
+1. `mvn package appassembler:assemble`,
-2. `sh target/appassembler/bin/clientToNode 127.0.0.1`
+2. `sh target/appassembler/bin/clientToNode 127.0.0.1`,

 SSL parameters are specified in `pom.xml` at `extraJvmArguments` tag.